jiexzhong/coffee-pos/README.md

 - **Bootstrap**: Ensures a clean and responsive layout, enhancing the overall look and usability of the application.

 ### Project Goals
-"The main goal of ***BrewPoint*** is to merge my personal interest in coffee and POS systems with the practical application of web technologies.
-This project serves as a hands-on experience in learning the basics of React and JSON server, focusing on creating a user-friendly and efficient tool for café environments."
+The main goal of ***BrewPoint*** is to merge my personal interest in coffee and POS systems with the practical application of web technologies.
+This project serves as a hands-on experience in learning the basics of React and JSON server, focusing on creating a user-friendly and efficient tool for café environments.

 ---